Which geodesic flows are left-handed ?: Main computation

 {\bf Remark.} For~$p,q,r$ fixed, Lemmas~\ref{L:wijk}, \ref{L:Oppose}, \ref{L:Mixed2} and \ref{L:Mixed} are statements that involve finitely many computations only.
-The proofs we propose here are rather heavy and we are not fully satisfied with them.
-On the other hand, the crossing number of a pair of orbits of a Lorenz-type template is easy to compute, so that, using Equation~\eqref{Eq:lk}, the inequalities in the lemmas are easily checked.
-We did so into a Sage\footnote{\url{http://www.sagemath.org}} worksheet available on our website\footnote{\url{http://www-fourier.ujf-grenoble.fr/~dehornop/maths/}}.
-It took about 25'' on a laptop to check the validity of these lemmas for all $p\le 4, q\le5, r\le7$ and about 2 hours for all $p\le 6, q\le8, r\le10$.
+On the one hand, the proofs we propose here are rather heavy and we are not fully satisfied with them.
+On the other hand, the crossing number of a pair of orbits of a Lorenz-type template is easy to compute, therefore, using Equation~\eqref{Eq:lk}, the inequalities in the lemmas are easily checked.
+We did so into a Sage\footnote{\url{http://www.sagemath.org}} worksheet available on our website\footnote{\url{ https://www-fourier.ujf-grenoble.fr/~dehornop/maths/ComputationsLinkingTpqr.sws}}.
+It took about 25 seconds on a laptop to check the validity of these lemmas for all $p\le 4, q\le5, r\le7$ and about 2 hours for all $p\le 6, q\le8, r\le10$.